-Migraine headaches are a common cause of headache and nausea.
-Migraine headaches cause extreme symptoms, including nausea, dizziness, light sensitivity, and severe pain.
+Migraine headaches are a common cause of combined headache and nausea.
+Migraines can cause a variety of symptoms, including nausea, dizziness, sensitivity to light, and severe headache pain.
 They’re often preceded by a visual or sensory disturbance, called an aura.

 Other conditions that can lead to headache and nausea include: